apollographql/apollo-server/docs/source/schema/schema.md

 title: GraphQL Schema Basics
 ---

+> If you learn best by doing, check out the [intro tutorial to GraphQL with TypeScript & Apollo Server](https://www.apollographql.com/tutorials/intro-typescript?referrer=docs-content).

 Your GraphQL server uses a **schema** to describe the shape of your available data.
 This schema defines a hierarchy of **types** with **fields** that are populated from your back-end data stores.
 The schema also specifies exactly which **queries** and **mutations** are available for clients to execute.

 This article describes the fundamental building blocks of a schema and how to create one for your GraphQL server.